alexavdb/arc-theme/README.md

 This fork aims to keep the theme updated with new toolkit and desktop environment versions, resolve pre-existing issues, and improve and polish the theme while preserving the original visual design.

+## Disclaimer

+This fork modifies the (transparent) Arc-Dark variant for GTK 2 and GTK 3 to a colour scheme based on [Zenburn](https://kippura.org/zenburnpage/).

+The performed changes may have side effects on other variants or toolkits.

 ## Arc is available in four variants

 ##### Arc